 - 1 bay leaf

-- 4 c. cooked and coarsely shredded chicken or turkey (smoked turkey is especially wonderful!)
+- 4 cups cooked and coarsely shredded chicken or turkey (smoked turkey is especially wonderful!)

-First off, get the wild rice cooking, so it’s ready to add to the finished soup.
+- First, start cooking the wild rice, so it’s ready to add to the finished soup.
 Prepare according to the package instructions.
 This will take awhile – usually about 50 to 60 minutes, or even a bit more.
 Make sure the wild rice is cooked until most all of it is split open.
 It will have a curled appearance, with the dark outer shell broken open to reveal the lighter interior.
 The wild rice can even be prepared a day or two ahead of making the rest of the soup; just store it in the refrigerator until you're ready to use it.

 Thin any leftovers with additional chicken broth, if needed.

 from a farmgirl's dabbles

 Amount Per Serving: Calories: 406Total Fat: 25gSaturated Fat: 13gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 118mgSodium: 544mgCarbohydrates: 16gFiber: 2gSugar: 5gProtein: 30g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.